salutesh/Exile_Expansion/Exile_Expansion_CLS/README.md

 	["plp_ct_RecycleBinGreenOpenTrash", [11724.9, 2999.94, 5.60208], [0.478139, -0.878284, 0], [0, 0, 1], true]
 ]
 ```
 Always remember!
-No comma on the last line or it will not work!
+No commas on the last 2 lines or it will not work!
 Save that file!

-3.)
+5.)
 Prepare the server addon:

 Go to Exile_Expansion\Exile_Expansion_CLS\@ExileServer\addons\a3_exile_expansion_cls and open up the fn_postInit.sqf.
 Add the name of your created object file to the fn_postInit.sqf, for example on a Server with the Tanoa Map: